-- See the Global Gateway collection Parallel Histories/Historias Paralelas, which deals with Spain, the United States, and the American Frontier, a presentation developed by the Library of Congress in partnership with the National Library of Spain.
+- See the Global Gateway collection Parallel Histories/Historias Paralelas, which deals with Spain, the United States, and the American Frontier, a presentation developed by the Library of Congress in partnership with the National Library of Spain (external link).

 - Use terms such as Barcelona, Madrid, or international to search Spanish Civil War Posters, part of the Prints & Photographs Online Catalog.
 Browse approximately 120 posters showing multiple viewpoints on the causes, conduct, and consequences of the war.

-- View The Visual Front: Posters of the Spanish Civil War and Shots of War: Photojournalism During the Spanish Civil War, two online exhibitions drawn from the Southworth Collection of the Mandeville Special Collections Library, University of California, San Diego.
+- View The Visual Front: Posters of the Spanish Civil War (external link) and Shots of War: Photojournalism During the Spanish Civil War (external link), two online exhibitions drawn from the Southworth Collection (external link) of the Mandeville Special Collections Library, University of California, San Diego.

 On July 17, 1754, King's College opened in New York City.
 The Anglican academy would later grow into the venerable Columbia University.
 The ten students of the college met for their first classes, in Latin and Greek, in a schoolhouse adjoining Trinity Church at Broadway and Wall streets.